Avoid breaking promises and improve customer service with these three steps

 Jennifer listened intently to my request.

-I needed a shuffleboard table delivered to my holiday rental cabin.
-The cabin’s reservation calendar was blocked off from 5th to 8th January, and the shuffleboard table had to be delivered during that time frame so that it would be in the games room before the next guests arrived.
+I needed a shuffleboard table delivered to my vacation rental cabin.
+The cabin’s reservation calendar was blocked off from January 5 to 8, and the shuffleboard table had to be delivered during that time frame so it would be in the game room before the next guests arrived.

-Jennifer assured me that it could be delivered on 6th January.
+Jennifer assured me it could be delivered on January 6.
 Buoyed by her confidence, I placed the order.
 That was late November.
-My confidence turned to anxiety in mid-December when Jennifer’s company emailed me to say that the shuffleboard table had been shipped and was being prepared for delivery several weeks early.
+My confidence turned to anxiety in mid-December when Jennifer’s company emailed me to say the shuffleboard table had shipped and was being prepared for delivery several weeks early.

 Did Jennifer break her promise?